 Adam Grant brings life to the real issues in the workplace-relationship dynamics.
 What kind of co-worker are you?
 13 min | 2016

 In art school, Phil Hansen developed an unruly tremor in his hand that kept him from creating the pointillist drawings he loved.
 Hansen was devastated, floating without a sense of purpose.
 Until a neurologist made a simple suggestion: embrace this limitation ... and transcend it.
 Phil Hansen | TED Talks| 10 min. | May 21, 2013

-Video #10 Question: "How can I survive something as awful as this global pandemic, racial injustice and climate crisis?"
+Video #10 Question: "How can my mental health survive something as awful as the stress of this global pandemic, racial injustice and climate crisis?"
 Answer: Man's Search for Meaning by Viktor Frankl, provides a template for resilient survival during trauma of historic proportions.
 This 6-minute video shares major coping tools.

 MATERIALS ON THIS SITE ARE NOT INTENDED TO SUBSTITUTE OR REPLACE MEDICAL CARE .
 This site is not intended to diagnose or treat emergencies, medical conditions or psychiatric concerns.
 Consult your own health care professional with your concerns.
 Telka does not offer emergency services or crisis intervention.
 Telka is not a physician, does not prescribe medication.
 Suicide Prevention Hot line